LattePandaTeam/Docs/docs/content/iota_edition/migration_guide_v1_to_iota.md

 Connect a 3V CR2032 or similar coin cell battery with leads to ensure the system time is not lost after power down, improving log accuracy and system reliability.

 The RTC battery comes with the board.

+####  GPIO Header (2.54mm 36-pin)

+In addition to exposing the RP2040 pins, the GPIO header include USB 2.0, UART, power and reset, audio, and status indicator pins, making integration into devices easier.

+For a detailed description of the GPIO header, refer to the [GPIO Section](io_playability_Internal.md#gpio-header).

 ### 9. New DIP Switch